“When buying a piece of handmade jewellery, it should feel like an heirloom.”

 Connecting and designing jewellery is a very personal process for Tracy, with much thought put into sculpting models and multiple wax castings created before landing at the perfect place.
 “I’ve really come to understand the beauty of hand carving and I feel like, to some degree, it’s becoming a lost art.”
 She says, “I really enjoy the process of creating these small sculptures - designs that really surprise people.”
 When designing, she always thinks in terms of a collection, and her goal is always to create something unique that will be appreciated and adored.

-Currently designing out of her studio northwest of Dublin, Tracy resides in a rambling country house with her husband, son, and Señor del Gato, her bench cat.
+Currently designing out of her studio northwest of Dublin, Tracy resides in a rambling country house with her husband, son, and bench cats - Señor del Gato, Director of Quality Control, and Dave, VP of Studio Antics.
 Always open to collaboration, she welcomes custom orders.